 Email type: Launch announcement email

 What it does well: Niice does a great job at delivering a punchy headline to introduce the launch.
-The introduction itself is fairly short that speaks with a conversational tone, continuing all the way to the CTA that encourages readers to share on social media, with a nice added incentive for its student audience to finish the email.
+The introduction itself is fairly short and speaks with a conversational tone, continuing all the way to the CTA that encourages readers to share on social media, with a nice added incentive for its student audience to finish the email.

 5. Motion Array